Skip to main content

 Cemetery Clean Up Day

-Always wondered about Stonington’s numerous historic cemeteries?
-Want to do your part to help preserve the final resting places of Revolutionary War veterans and their families?
+Are you looking for hands-on ways to support the preservation of Stonington’s history?
+Want to do your part to pay respect to the final resting places of Revolutionary War veterans and their families?

-The Stonington Cemetery Commission has partnered with Historic Stonington, the Abigail Hinman Chapter of the DAR and the America 250 Committee to host a Headstone Cleaning Workshop on Saturday, April 25th from 10am to 12pm at the Thomas Miner cemetery on Wilcox Road, across from the Quiambaug Cove Professional Center.
-All cleaning materials will be provided, all you have to bring along is a pair of work gloves and some water to stay hydrated.
-Members of the Cemetery Commission will provide a short demonstration on best practices for headstone cleaning, and talk briefly about the people who are buried in the cemetery before work commences.
-This is a great way to get involved in your local community, while also paying respect to the brave men and women who have gone before us.
+The Stonington Cemetery Commission has partnered with Historic Stonington, the Abigail Hinman Chapter DAR and the America 250 Committee to host a second headstone cleaning workshop on Saturday, June 6th from 10am to 12pm at the Robinson Burial Ground on Broad Street in Stonington Borough.
+All cleaning materials will be provided, we kindly ask that you bring your own work gloves and some water to stay hydrated.
+Members of the Cemetery Commission will provide a short demonstration on best practices for headstone cleaning, and talk briefly about the people who are buried in the cemetery.
+This is a great way to do your part, and honor the sacrifices of the men and women who fought to secure our independence.

 Thank to our generous community partners and sponsors!